rolancon/key-value/README.md

         left-term=right-term

+Since a compound term still counts as one term, the following is not valid:

+    incorrect - term

 The backslash **\\** newline escape can be used to break up a pair over two lines, with the value and equals sign on one line, and the value on the other:

     term-key = \